 BEING MOTHER OR FATHER TO YOUR OWN LIFE’S WORK is like the stone-deaf Beethoven birthing the Ninth Symphony’s Ode to Joy.
 The craft of creativity is far more formidable than comprehensible.
-We become infinitely more dependent upon what we do not know than upon what we do know.
+We become infinitely more dependent upon what we do not know than upon what we know.

-Who knows for sure whether this score will ever make sense or sound? — as Beethoven most certainly must have plagued himself in fruitful self-doubt while laboring over a multitude of musical phrases.
+Who knows for sure whether this score will ever make sense or sound?—as Beethoven most certainly must have plagued himself in fruitful self-doubt while laboring over a multitude of musical phrases.

-We, intensely and deeply stirred by the sound and sense of Beethoven’s muse, must ask a question.
+We, deeply stirred by the sound and sense of Beethoven’s muse, must ask a question.
 Are we the sole proprietors of our works?
 Unlike clocks ticking in a hushed universe, are we swept along by something far more compelling than the ill-fated motions of hands and faces gradually winding down?
 How do we, being at times so mortally hard of hearing, like Beethoven, become at other times acutely attuned to the sounds of silence that strangely disrupt our imperviousness to grace?

 What comedy amid tragedy!
 Here is Beethoven arranging the musical harmony of one of the most sublime moments of his life—an entire symphony.
 Yet he’s composing the riches of a majestic melody to the dread, awful contradiction of absolute, mute silence.